Everything you need to know

 • Limited extension (stretching backward) of the hip joint for one year.

-* Stretch Zone does not intend to diagnose or treat any medical condition, and that while it has been proven safe, clients should be encouraged to consult their physician in this or any other new physical activity.
+* Stretch Zone does not intend to diagnose or treat any medical condition, and while it has been proven safe, clients are encouraged to consult their physician on this or any other new physical activity.

-Massage stimulates mostly superficial muscles.
-Stretching activates the deep postural muscles.
+Massage stimulates mostly superficial muscles, while stretching activates the deep postural muscles.
 For example, to massage the psoas muscle, massage therapists must dig their fingertips deep between the superficial muscles of the groin area, which is uncomfortable and awkward.
-With practitioner-assisted stretching, the psoas can be isolated and stretched effectively without pain or discomfort.
-Stretch Zone does not require removal of clothing and our stretches can be performed in view of others, this allows for a greater level of comfort for guests and is a much different setting than a massage experience.
-The results of practitioner-assisted stretching are not just felt immediately following the stretch session like a massage but are long-lasting.
+With practitioner-assisted stretching, the psoas can be isolated and stretched effectively.

-The Stretch Zone® Method is neither and it is both.
-You see, it depends on the circumstances.
-For instance, the stretch before an athletic activity is active, after a marathon it is passive.
-Many factors such as: Is the muscle in a tonic protective contraction to prevent an injury?
+The Stretch Zone Method is neither, and it is both – it depends on the circumstances.
+For instance, the stretch before an athletic activity is active, and after a marathon, it is passive.
+Many factors determine this, such as: Is the muscle in a tonic protective contraction to prevent an injury?
 Is it a muscle in a shortened position from repetitive overuse syndrome?
-Are you working with a person with a neuromuscular condition (Parkinson’s, M.S. cerebral palsy, etc.)?
-Is the person severely deconditioned, or elderly?
+Are you working with a person with a neuromuscular condition (Parkinson’s, M.S., cerebral palsy, etc.)?
+Is the person severely deconditioned or elderly?
 All of these determine whether the stretch is passive or active.

 In most cases, Stretch Zone adheres to a two-second hold for weak phasic muscles and 6-8 seconds for tonic postural muscles.